CharlliePhillips/JIF-4328/service-monitor-RFC.md

 ## User stories

 -  System Start (assume all devices and daemons are known)
     - When the Services Manager is started at the end of the boot process it will open the `registry.toml` and read the list of services and their dependent daemons to build a dependency tree.
 It will then start them in parallel starting at the root(s) (or as each service’s dependencies become available).
-Any arguments to those programs that would normally be passed to the command line will be specified in an arguments array for each service in the registry.
+Any arguments to those programs that would normally be passed through the command line will be specified in an arguments array for each service in the registry.
 The specified Type of the service can tell the Services Manager how it will treat the service.
 For example, some services (old style daemons) may be started by the Service Manager but otherwise will not interact with it.

 - Device Discovery (previously unknown device added to registry)
     - Long term the Redox team would like to add a “device discovery” daemon that would look for devices attached to the computer and determine their dependencies.
 This discovery daemon would then request any services needed for a device be started.
 These requests will be received by the service monitor which will start that service as specified in the registry.toml.
 While that start thread is running the registry file will be checked for the service and the parameters will be updated if they are different and the manual parameter flag is not set (see more questions).
 The device discovery daemon is a future project and may need other functionality like stopping, registering, or de-registering services.
 There should be an API for these kinds of requests as well to make room for future development.

 - Timer-based Status Check
-    - After a certain time interval, the SM will run a thread to check each managed daemon, read the active bit, message, and calculate the uptime, this data will be sent to the log daemon for recording.
+    - After a certain time interval, the SM will run a thread to check each managed daemon to ead the recorded operations, errors, message, and calculate the uptime, this data will be stored for each managed service that was read from the registry.

 - Timer-based Failure Detection and Restart
-    - The timer-based status check can detect a failing daemon if the managed service’s active bit is 0, or it fails to respond with valid data on the regular interval, then the service should be stopped and restarted.
+    - The timer-based status check can detect a failing daemon if it fails to respond with valid data on the regular interval, then the service should be stopped and restarted.
+If the service monitor attempts to restart a service within 5(?) seconds of starting that service, it will be stopped and not restarted.
 Some services will have information in the kernel that is required to properly restart them.
-What syscall(s) this will be?

 ### User Commands:
 A separate program with the name “services” will parse the arguments passed and call the Service Monitor API accordingly to provide a user interface to the daemon.
 The services CLI application will open the service monitor scheme and reference it with a file descriptor.
 The Service Monitor API will use the getattr & setattr syscalls with to send and recieve information from the CLI application.
 While the getattr & setattr calls are still in development the read/write syscalls will be used.
 A GUI alternative should also be relatively easy to build with the same Service Monitor API and libcosmic.